eikowagenknecht/lootscraper/README.md

 Want to receive only the offers *you* want in a single chat?
 Subscribe directly to the source: The [Telegram LootScraperBot](https://t.me/LootScraperBot) will happily send you push notifications for new offers.
 You can choose which categories you want to subscribe to.

+If you want, you can even add the bot to your own groups (including threaded groups) and channels.
+Just make sure to give it the neccessary permissions (admin rights work best).

 This is what it currently looks like in Telegram:

 ![image](https://user-images.githubusercontent.com/1475672/166058823-98e2beb9-7eb5-403d-94c7-7e17966fe9b7.png)